vlngf/OilMetagenomesDB/README.md

 If you wish to a new category, please make a separate pull-request with your modification in the corresponding `assets/enums/<column>.json` file.

-Library columns are as follows:
+Library columns are as follows (.[documentation].(https://github.com/agni-bioinformatics-lab/OilMetagenomesDB/tree/main/documentation/libraries)):
 * project name
 * publication year
 * data publication doi